 Reach hundreds of convention attendees by TABLING at #Law4thePeople!
 Reserve table space to exhibit your organization, cause, or even artisan crafts.
 Full tables (6 ft.) and half tables (3 ft.) are available.
 Tabling will take place Thursday, 10/22 - Sunday, 10/25.
 Learn more and/or reserve a spot at bit.ly/Tabling2015.
 Space is limited, so act fast!

 NOTE: Book by Tues.
 Sept 29 to receive the group rate

 - by phone at Reservations Toll Free: 1-877-901-6362 OR Reservations Local Phone: 1-800-454-1719 (mention code "NLG" to receive group rate when booking by phone)

 The Alternative Housing Committee is committed to helping make this year's convention as accessible as possible by helping people find accommodations so that the hotel is not a cost-prohibitive factor.
 Since alternative housing is made available through the generosity of local volunteers, we cannot guarantee that all requests will be fulfilled (If you're in the Oakland area and have some extra space to share during the convention, please consider signing up!).

-If you'd like to offer or request housing, please complete one of the online forms below:
+If you'd like to offer or request housing, please complete one of the online forms below by October 10:

-If you will need childcare services at the convention, please complete the online request form at bit.ly/Childcare2015.
+If you will need childcare services at the convention, please complete the online request form at bit.ly/Childcare2015 by October 10.